SREELEKSHMY-S-L/Team_1.NDSA_B4.Activity/README.md

 ### Team_1.NDSA_B4.
-This contains the group activity provided for the NDSA_B4 batch by ICTAK.
+This contains the group activities provided for the NDSA_B4 batch by ICTAK.